atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 Clear floor space for a forward approach is required.
 Partitions or privacy panels cannot obstruct or reduce the minimum clearance.
-If partitions or panels obstruct both sides of the clear floor space for more than 24\", the clear floor space must be at least 36\" wide instead of 30\" wide.
+If partitions or panels obstruct both sides of the clear floor space for more than 24&Prime;, the clear floor space must be at least 36&Prime; wide instead of 30&Prime; wide.

 ![Clear floor space for a forward approach to a urinal shown in plan view.
 Side partitions do not overlap clear floor space.
-The clear floor is 48" min. deep and 30" min. wide (36" min. wide if the partitions obstruct the clear floor space on both sides for more than 24").
+The clear floor is 48 inches minimum deep and 30 inches minimum wide (36 inches minimum wide if the partitions obstruct the clear floor space on both sides for more than 24 inches).
-Portions of wall hung urinals that provide toe clearance 9" high min. can overlap the clear floor space for a depth of 6" max.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/73.png){: .img-large}
+Portions of wall hung urinals that provide toe clearance 9 inches high minimum can overlap the clear floor space for a depth of 6 inches maximum]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/73.png){: .img-large}

 <div class="border margin-left-8 margin-right-8 padding-1" markdown="1" style="background-color: #e2e1ef;">
 #### Toilet Room Signs